Pilou97/rock-n-rollup/doc/src/plugins/crypto.md

 # New types

-It defines the `PublicKey` and the `Signature` type.
-These types can be constructed from a String:
+It defines the `PublicKey` and the `Signature` types.
+These types can be constructed from a `String`:

 ```rust, noplayground
 # extern crate rock_n_rollup;